 The Makita random orbital sander’s 3 amp motor provides enough power for heavy-duty sanding when required, but its variable speed (adjusted via a convenient thumbwheel) gives it the versatility to work on a wide variety of surfaces.
 Additionally, it has a soft start which makes it both very controllable and reduces the chances of gouging into delicate materials.
 At a fraction over 3 pounds it’s also comparatively light.

 Often woodworkers need to sand large areas, and the adjustable front handle helps keep the sander running smoothly as it is swept back and forth.
 It can be tucked out of the way in tight corners.
 Rubberized grip areas also help handling, and a lock-on power button means the user can concentrate on the sanding action rather than keeping the trigger depressed.

-Best professional random orbital sander: DEWALT 20V MAX Random Orbit Sander, 5-Inch, Cordless Kit
+Best professional: DEWALT 20V MAX Random Orbit Sander, 5-Inch, Cordless Kit